 Bernie also considered SOPA/PIPA “too deeply flawed to continue.”

 How does Bernie think we should protect net neutrality?

 Bernie strongly supports net neutrality and reclassification of broadband providers as common carriers.
 He opposes any rules that would allow ISPs to restrict content and stifle innovation (i.e., the Internet “fast lane”).

-What has he done to strengthen net neutrality?
+What has Bernie done to strengthen net neutrality?

-Over his congressional career, Bernie has co-sponsored several pieces of legislation to enforce net neutrality.
-For example, the Online Competition and Consumer Choice Act of 2015.
-It would prevent Internet providers from creating a ”fast lane” for paying content providers and would generally prohibit ISPs from giving preferential treatment to any content providers.
+Over his congressional career, Bernie has co-sponsored several pieces of legislation to enforce net neutrality, such as the Online Competition and Consumer Choice Act of 2015.
+This bill would have prevented Internet providers from creating a ”fast lane” for paying content providers and would generally prohibit ISPs from giving preferential treatment to any content providers.
 In other words, it would enforce net neutrality.